 - Cover emergency services by out-of-network providers.

 - Base what you owe the provider or facility (cost-sharing) on what it would pay an in-network provider or facility and show that amount in your explanation of benefits.

 - Count any amount you pay for emergency services or out-of-network services toward your in-network deductible and out-of-pocket limit.

 - Health Education and Advocacy Unit

-Visit www.cms.gov/nosurprises for more information about your rights under federal law.
+Visit https://www.cms.gov/nosurprises for more information about your rights under federal law.